Phonon-mediated superconductivity in doped monolayer materials: Introduction

-Regardless of doping, however, the EPC strength \(\lambda\) can be measured by examining kinks and broadening in the electronic band structure using angular resolved photo-emission spectroscopy (ARPES)~\cite{Grimvall1981, Hellsing2002, Mazzola2017}.
-At realistic doping energies in the vicinity of the van Hove singularity in the \(\pi\)-band, $\lambda$-values of 0.2 to 0.3 have been predicted and measured experimentally~\cite{Park2008, Johannsen2013, Mazzola2017}.
-This is of the same order as in many known conventional superconductors~\cite{Meservey1969}.
-In light of this, superconductivity in single-layer graphene with reasonable critical temperatures does not seem inconceivable even without applied mechanical strain or additional dopant phonon modes.
-This does not seem to be borne out.
-As mentioned in the previous paragraph, quite elaborate schemes seem to be required in order to get measurable superconducting critical temperatures in graphene.
-Why is this?
-Are there additional fundamental obstacles beyond the difficulty of achieving adequate doping levels?
+The EPC strength \(\lambda\) can be measured by examining kinks and broadening in the electronic band structure using angular resolved photo-emission spectroscopy (ARPES)~\cite{Grimvall1981, Hellsing2002, Mazzola2017}.
+At realistic doping energies in the vicinity of the van Hove singularity in the \(\pi\)-band, $\lambda$-values of the same order as in many known conventional superconductors~\cite{Meservey1969} have been predicted and measured experimentally~\cite{Park2008, Johannsen2013, Mazzola2017}.
+In light of this, superconductivity in single-layer graphene with reasonable critical temperatures does not seem inconceivable even without dopant phonon modes and special electron band structure modifications.
+Why superconductivity in monolayer graphene remains so hard to achieve is therefore not entirely clear.

-The Coulomb interaction \cite{Kotov2012} could be such an obstacle.
-In normal superconducting materials, it does not play a significant role in reducing $T_c$, since the effective phonon-mediated potential is attractive only in a small region around the Fermi surface, whereas the repulsive Coulomb interaction has much longer Brillouin zone variations.
+In conventional superconducting materials, the Coulomb interaction does not play a significant role in reducing $T_c$, since the effective phonon-mediated potential is attractive only in a small region around the Fermi surface, whereas the repulsive Coulomb interaction has much longer Brillouin zone variations.
 The mechanism at work, retardation, can be seen by solving the gap equation with a simplified model~\cite{Morel1962} for the combined potential.
-Due to the modest electron-phonon coupling strength in graphene, however, we do expect significant effects of Coulomb interactions~\cite{Kotov2012, Wehling2011, Si2013}.
-A crude estimate of the Anderson-Morel renormalization of the dimensionless EPC strength \(\lambda\) shows that the renormalization is of the same order as \(\lambda\) itself.
+In graphene, however, we do expect the Coulomb interaction~\cite{Kotov2012} to reduce the critical temperature significantly~\cite{Wehling2011, Einekel2011, Si2013, Margine2014} due to the modest electron-phonon coupling strength.
+A crude estimate of the Morel-Anderson renormalization of the dimensionless EPC strength \(\lambda\) shows that the renormalization is of the same order as \(\lambda\) itself.
+A detailed study of phonon-mediated superconductivity in graphene is therefore necessary.

+Eliashberg theory for doped monolayer graphene was developed in Ref.~\onlinecite{Einekel2011}, where the pair scattering processes within and between the Fermi surface segments centered around the inequivalent Brillouin zone points \(K\) and \(K'\) were accounted for explicitly.
+The authors estimate the critical temperature based on the assumption of an isotropic gap, Fermi surface averaged Coulomb interaction \cite{Kotov2012, Si2013} in the linear spectrum regime, and various estimates for the electron-phonon coupling strength based on other works.
+The resulting critical temperature is of order \(\SI{10}{\kelvin}\) with the optimistic estimates.